sw-clough/twirpjs/README.md

 	# Generate twirp file with twirpjs's gen_twirpjs command
 	npx gen_twirpjs <SERVICE> > <SERVICE>.twirp.js

+## Usage

-And then import the twirp file to create and use a twirp client:
+Once your service's .twirp.js file has been generated, you can import the twirp file to create and use a twirp client.
+Casing for services, methods, messages, and fields follows spelling in the .proto file.

 	import { New<SERVICE>Client } from './<SERVICE>.twirp'

 	const client = New<SERVICE>Client('http://<HOST_ADDR>')

+### Using the default fetch-based transport

-	// Call rpc methods on client
+	// Call rpc method on client
 	try {
 		const req = { <RequestFieldA>: <ValueA>, <RequestFieldB>: <ValueB> }
 		const resp = await client.<MethodName>(req)